danielbodnar/awesome-stars/BY-LANG.md

 - [omniti-labs/zetaback](https://github.com/omniti-labs/zetaback) - Zetaback is a thin-agent based ZFS backup tool.
 It is designed to help simplify the task of backing up thousands of filesystems on hundreds of machines across and organization.
 It simplifies the task
 - [oetiker/znapzend](https://github.com/oetiker/znapzend) - zfs backup with remote capabilities and mbuffer integration.
 - [ClusterLabs/PAF](https://github.com/ClusterLabs/PAF) - PostgreSQL Automatic Failover: High-Availibility for Postgres, based on Pacemaker and Corosync.
-- [jimsalterjrs/sanoid](https://github.com/jimsalterjrs/sanoid) - Policy-driven snapshot management and replication tools.
-Using ZFS for underlying next-gen storage.
+- [jimsalterjrs/sanoid](https://github.com/jimsalterjrs/sanoid) - These are policy-driven snapshot management and replication tools which use OpenZFS for underlying next-gen storage.
 (Btrfs support plans are shelved unless and until btrfs becomes reliable.)
-Primarily intended for L
 - [jfcoz/postgresqltuner](https://github.com/jfcoz/postgresqltuner) - Simple script to analyse your PostgreSQL database configuration, and give tuning advice
 - [OCSInventory-NG/OCSInventory-Server](https://github.com/OCSInventory-NG/OCSInventory-Server) - Communication server of OCS Inventory
 - [xcat2/xcat-core](https://github.com/xcat2/xcat-core) - Code repo for xCAT core packages